DevWhiz67/Eniac-Magist-Case/README.md

 # Eniac-Magist-Case
-Eniac Case from WBS Coding SChool using SQL and tableau
+Eniac Case from WBS Coding School using SQL and tableau